IBM/Spectrum_Discover_Application_SDK/README.md

 Building a python wheel
 ===================
 If you have local modifications to the SDK that you would like to send via a Pull Request (PR), you can test your build locally by creating a python wheel.
+If you are not making changes to the SDK and plan to upstream, there is no need to run the below commands and you can use the currently published SDK on pypi.
 You can create a local python wheel with the following command:
 ```
 python3.6 -m pip install wheel